OzuYatamutsu/Niu32/README.md

 - **Secondary opcode (OP2)**.
 Signals the processor what instruction to perform.
 Primarily used in non-immediate ALU instructions, where the secondary opcode is used to specify the `ALUop` signal (see below).

-An instruction word can take one of two formats:
+An instruction word can take one of two formats.
+Fields are shown at the top, and the bits they correspond to are shown at the bottom.
+Bit ranges are *inclusive* (i.e. "bits 4-0" *include both bit 4 and bit 0*)

 **Non-immediate**: